 @graph, extend framing to node objects from the assocated named graph.

 The framing algorithm takes an JSON-LD input (expanded input), which MUST be a JSON-LD document in expanded form, an input frame (expanded frame), which MUST be a JSON-LD frame in expanded form, a context (context), and a number of options and produces JSON-LD output.

-If an error is detected in the expanded frame, a processor MUST generate a JsonLdFramingError with code set to invalid frame.
+If an error is detected in the expanded frame, a invalid frame error has been detected and processing is aborted.
 Need more specifics as to what constitutes a valid frame.

 Set graph map to the result of performing the Node Map Generation algorithm on expanded input.

 Otherwise, create merged node map using the the Merge Node Maps algorithm

 with graph map and add merged node map as the value of